FOSSILGUY.COM

 "Celebrating the Richness of Paleontology through Fossil Hunting"

-Mosasaur - The Great Marine Reptile
+Mosasaur Facts: The Great Marine Reptiles of the Cretaceous

-Fast Facts about Mosasaurs
+Fast Facts About Mosasaurs

 Age: Cretaceous

-Jurassic World vs Real Life: Half the Size
+Jurassic World vs. Real Life:

 Discovery: Holland, 1764

-The first described mosasaur fossils were found in a limestone quarry on the Meuse River in Holland in 1764.
+The first scientifically described mosasaur fossils were found in a limestone quarry near the Meuse River in Holland in 1764.
+Native Americans in the Midwest had also found mosasaur fossils long before they were described by scientists.

-Distribution: Nearly Global:
+Distribution: Nearly Global

-Body Size: 3 to 50 feet
+Body Size: About 3 to 50 feet

-Diet: Anything!
+Diet: Carnivore

 Physical Appearance: